ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 toolchains are a series of programs and libraries that can be built, but building a toolchain from scratch is not an easy task. you read about it from [cross Linux from scratch](https://trac.clfs.org/). however, there is a tool that encapsulates make files and scripts for building toolchains and lets the user configure these scripts and make files to customize the output toolchain via a menu interface or by choosing from samples to build a toolchain. this tool is called **Crosstool-ng**.

-## 3. Building a toolchain using crosstool-NG
+## 3. Building a toolchain using crosstool NG
 in this section, a toolchain is created for beaglebone black and Qemu. this section may be grouped with other sections from different articles into a separate article that shows the practical steps for customization of an image for Qemu and beaglebone black.

-### 3.1 History of crosstool and crosstool-NG
+### 3.1 The Story of crosstool and crosstool NG
 building, updating, and maintaining a toolchain from scratch is a hard task. for that, on the community of the cross-compiler, the developers are uploading their scripts trying to automate some tasks of building and testing a toolchain. a programmer was responsible for the maintenance of a toolchain in his work and was searching for a solution for automating his process. he collected the scripts and made files from the community and added some advanced features including support for newer versions of toolchains and the ability to automate testing and created a standalone tool that automates the generation of toolchain and he called it the **crosstool**, his name is Dan Kegel you can read about his full story from [here](http://kegel.com/crosstool/).

 the crosstool didn't support the generation of all compilers, so in late 2007 Yann E. Morin added the support for uClibc and other features including a menu interface that makes users do the configuration via a menu and called this the new generation of the toolchain, or **crosstool-NG**, read about the full story from [here](https://crosstool-ng.github.io/docs/introduction/) or visit their [website](https://crosstool-ng.github.io/).

-### 3.2 Downloading and Installing crosstool-NG
+### 3.2 Downloading and Installing crosstool NG

 before downloading and installing crosstool-NG, you should install the tools stated at the beginning of the section.